 Furthermore, Atlassian partners like //SEIBERT/MEDIA are often in direct contact with the manufacturer and can act as the German-speaking interface for the English Atlassian support, effectively deal with specific requirements and rapidly and firmly escalate when there are problems.

 As the first article showed, converting from one wiki platform to another cannot be done on a whim.
 A conversion requires a great deal of persuasion within the company to give up an existing system.

 But the mid-term and long-term benefits of converting to Confluence make up for the initial effort.
 Confluence’s user-friendliness creates the foundation for increased productivity within a company.
 All the features make it so more processes can be displayed and centralized in the company wiki.
 Atlassian and the support of the community ensure rapid development with an enterprise focus.
 And support from an Atlassian partner like //SEIBERT/MEDIA guarantees professional customization, seamless integration and fast problem solving.
 Experience has shown that Confluence’s high ROI quickly makes up for any difficulties with migration.

 Do you have questions about Confluence and company wikis?
 Are you thinking about introducing a wiki?
 Do you want to optimize or update an existing system or migrate from another platform?
 We are an official German Atlassian partner with experience from hundreds of Confluence projects and will be happy to support you with all aspects of introducing a wiki.

-By the way, if you purchase your Confluence license at //SEIBERT/MEDIA, we will grant you a 10% discount in the form of services.
+There are many advantages to purchasing your licenses via //SEIBERT/MEDIA.
 Please feel free to contact us with no obligation.
 You can find out more about Confluence as an enterprise wiki here.
 For more detailed information about our wiki services with example calculations, please refer to our wiki orientation offer in our information library.

 11 Questions to Answer when Evaluating Enterprise Wiki Software